What to know About Tokenization

 How are tokens used?

-Instead of using the sensitive data, developers and their applications use previously generated tokens to execute traditional operations that sensitive data would provide, like performing analyses, generating documents, or customer verification.
+Instead of using the original sensitive data, developers and their applications use previously-generated tokens to execute traditional operations that sensitive data would provide, like performing analyses, generating documents, or customer verification.

-To see how this works in practice, let’s take a look at two examples:
+To see how this works in practice, let’s take a look at three scenarios:

 A company needs Personally Identifiable Information (PII) to generate and send tax documents for its employees.
-This company doesn’t want to go through the trouble of securing their employees’ data within their own system, so they use a tokenization platform for storing sensitive employee data.
-During onboarding, employees provide their PII via a form hosted on a company’s website.
+This company doesn’t want to go through the trouble and expense of securing its employees’ data within its own system, so it uses a tokenization platform for storing sensitive employee data.
+Employees provide their PII via a form hosted on a company’s website during onboarding.

-Although the company hosts the website, the form uses an iframe which captures and sends PII to the tokenization platform.
+Although the company hosts the website, the form uses an iframe, which captures and sends PII to the tokenization platform.
 Tokens are generated to represent the PII and sent back to the company for the team to use instead of the raw PII data.
-The company then uses the tokenization platform to process and generate the tax document complete with the necessary sensitive information, all without the company worrying about compliance.
+The company then uses the tokenization platform to process and generate the tax document with the necessary sensitive information, without worrying about compliance.

-Another company needs credit card information from its customers to process payment for its e-commerce website.
-Similar to the company mentioned above, they don’t want to build a compliant system if it doesn’t give them a competitive advantage.
+A company collects credit card information from its customers to process payment for its e-commerce website.
+Similar to the example above, they don’t want to build a compliant system if it doesn’t give them a competitive advantage.
 Additionally, they don’t want to be locked into a specific payment processor.
-They opt for a tokenization platform that can process payments with many payment processors.
+They opt for a tokenization platform to process payments with many payment processors.

 Since tokens simply reference underlying data, they can look like anything.
-Tokens can be a set of random characters, or they can look like the sensitive data they reference.
+Tokens can be a set of random characters or look like the sensitive data they reference.
 This “format preserving” capability makes tokens easy to validate, identify, and store, especially with existing systems.

 This is called aliasing.
 Tokens formatted this way may also be easier to store since they follow the patterns of the data they hide.